 Until recently, there were no countries with specific product standards for heat-not-burn products.
 Currently, national standards setting minimum quality and safety requirements for such products have been adopted in several countries with technical heat-not-burn specifications and/or methods for demonstrating the absence of combustion.
-They are mandatory in Egypt, Jordan, Saudi Arabia, Tunisia, the UAE and Uzbekistan, and voluntary in the U.K., Russia, Ukraine, Kazakhstan, Kyrgyzstan, Tajikistan, Vietnam, Indonesia and Costa Rica.
+They are mandatory in Egypt, Jordan, Saudi Arabia, Tunisia, the UAE and Uzbekistan, and voluntary in the Armenia, Costa Rica, Indonesia, Kazakhstan, Kyrgyzstan, Russia, Tajikistan, Vietnam, the U.K. and Ukraine.
 In Japan, a voluntary standard sets minimum safety requirements for tobacco heating devices.
 We expect other governments to consider similar product standards and encourage making them mandatory.